Over $10,000 worth of prizes available!

 Please note: Birdlife Southern Queensland are happy to be contacted regarding suitable avenues of investigation, and can help with data provision if working on existing data sets is of interest.

-The School of Biological Sciences (UQ) is sponsoring prizes for the best Yr 7 to Yr 12 entomology ($250) and marine biology ($250) project submitted to the 69th Queensland Science Contest!
+The School of the Environment (UQ) is sponsoring prizes for the best Yr 7 to Yr 12 entomology ($250) and marine biology ($250) project submitted to the Queensland Science Contest!

 For ideas watch the following video